-Protein is important because it helps build muscle, hair, nails, bones, skin and blood.
-It is considered a macronutrient (along with fat and carbohydrates), meaning the body needs it in larger quantities than other vitamins and minerals called micronutrients.
+Protein is essential because it helps build muscle, hair, nails, bones, skin and blood.
+Protein is a macronutrient (along with fat and carbohydrates), meaning your body needs it in larger quantities than other vitamins and minerals called micronutrients.

 Benefits of Paleo Beef Protein

 Protein increases satiety, meaning it induces the feeling of being full.
-Taking paleo beef protein powder may assist with weight loss and make it less likely to overeat and stick to a healthy eating plan (x).
-Not only does it reduce overeating, but it will also prevent the body from losing muscle (x).
-In combination with resistance training, protein may also affect some weight-related hormones, such as ghrelin, to help keep off excess weight (x).
-In addition, higher muscle mass boosts the metabolism, which means the body can burn more calories naturally (x).
+Taking paleo beef protein powder may assist with weight loss and make it less likely to overeat and stick to a healthy eating plan. (x) Not only does it reduce overeating, but it will also prevent the body from losing muscle. (x) In combination with resistance training, protein may also affect some weight-related hormones, such as ghrelin, to help keep off excess weight. (x) In addition, higher muscle mass boosts the metabolism, which means the body can burn more calories naturally. (x)

-Hair, Skin & Nails
+- Hair, Skin & Nails

 High blood pressure is a common condition, which increases the risk for heart disease.
 Protein may have a beneficial effect on blood pressure.
-Researchers have found that protein compounds act as ACE inhibitors, which is a common blood pressure medication (x, x).
+Researchers have found that protein compounds act as ACE inhibitors, which is a common blood pressure medication. (x) (x)